fsmb/ua-api/relnotes/readme-v21.md

 - Server infrastructure upgrade.
 - New endpoint added for getting submission by FID and ID.
+- FCVS status, if available, is returned with submissions.
 - Behavior of `pageSize` has been changed.
 - Sample code has been updated.